 For unsecured bank loans, you need to share information regarding your current budgetary constraints based on real living expenses.
 You can inform the lender about current financial obligations, such as council tax and school fees.
 This allows the creditor to help you balance your finances by renegotiating terms of the loan.

 Figures released by the Bank of England in December 2017 showed that consumer debt in the country ballooned to £193 billion.
 Credit card debt, on the other hand, stood at £66.7 billion, which translates to almost £2,500 for every household.
-In 2017, the Citizens Advice network reportedly handled 5,939 debt cases on a daily basis.
+Citizens Advice Scotland network reportedly handled thousands of debt cases every month.

-The continued increase in the number of households battling with the debt burden shows the importance of the Scottish Trust Deed debt solution.
-Debtors should take decisive steps to clear their debt to enjoy a bright financial future.
+The continued increase in the number of households battling with the debt burden shows the need for the Scottish Trust Deed and alternative solutions.
+You can find out more about how a Scottish Trust Deed works by calling our team on 0141 456 0430.
+If you take decisive steps to clear your debt as early as possible, this may allow you to enjoy a brighter financial future.

 1 | Personal loan | £8,000 |